2018 Swazi general election: Primary election

 The primary round took place on 24 August 2018, with 156,973 Swazis casting a vote out of a total of 544,310 registered voters, resulting in a 28.83% turnout.
 These numbers, which suggested a low confidence in the electoral process in the country, were later removed from the Electoral Commission website.
 They were briefly online as an annexure to a report released in November 2020.

 Secondary election

 The electoral commission revealed the name of the 59 winners of the secondary election, yet without divulging any numbers of votes being cast for the candidates or in total.
 In 2013, these results had never been made public.
 Following the election, King Mswati appointed six members of the royal family to the House of Assembly and eight to the Senate.
 The results were revealed in the National Elections Report 2018.

 Results

 The results of the secondary election were revealed in the National Elections Report 2018.

+Graph of the party split among 65 seats.